MondayHealth/infrastructure/README.md

 To access the cloud servers, you'll also need to be added to our account on [DigitalOcean](https://www.digitalocean.com/).

+## Hosts

+You should probably update your local hosts file to point to our servers' IP addresses until we give them DNS entries:

+    # add to /etc/hosts with current values from DigitalOcean
+    165.227.99.213  monday-scraper
+    104.236.123.116 monday-crawler
+    174.138.95.195  monday-postgres
+    174.138.65.100  monday-ssdb
+    138.197.20.146  monday-redis

 ## Servers

 Monday's server infrastructure is split into small, single-purpose microservices, each hosted on its own DigitalOcean droplet: